trambarhq/trambar/docs/user-guide.md

 ![Story editor - task list](img/client-story-editor-task-list.png)

 When Trambar sees a list, it assumes you want to create a task list.
-If you want to create a survey instead, you would need to click the Survey button:
+If you want to create a survey instead, you would need to click the **Survey** button:

 ![Story editor - survey](img/client-story-editor-survey.png)

 The sequence `*[]` is automatically expanded to `* [ ]`.
-This eases the
+This makes list
-initiation of list creation on a touch device.
+creation on a touch device much easier.

 #### Tagging

 Hash tags can be added to a story to make it easily to find in a search.
-Trambar also supports @ tags, used to indicate that someone is mentioned in a post.
-You can find a user's username in the [People](#people).
+Trambar also supports @tags, used to indicate that someone is mentioned in a post.
+You can find a user's username in the [People](#people) page.

 #### Emojis